Name: Kadinjača Memorial Complex (Спомен комплекс Кадињача)

 Yugoslav Wars to Present-Day

-This spomenik complex at Kadinjača has consistently been kept in fairly good shape and has not faced the plight of graffiti, vandalism, neglect or destruction that many other spomenik complexes across the Balkans were met with during the fall of Yugoslavia and the onset of the Yugoslav Wars.
-However, in 1992, at the onset of the dismantling of Yugoslavia, the town of Titovo Užice changed its name back to simply 'Užice', perhaps to distance itself from its Partisan heritage during the wave of Serbian nationalism that swept across the country during the early 1990s.
-But regardless, the spomenik complex at Kadinjača continues to be well maintained, with many thousands of visitors a year still come to visit this site (though not as many as during the Yugoslav-era), while many annual commemorative events are still regularly held here.
+During the Yugoslav-era, the Kadinjača memorial complex was an intensely popular site (a mandatory stop for most Yugoslav school children), with sources indicating that over 2.3 million domestic and foreign tourists visted it during that time period.
+This continued up until the 1990s, a time which brought about the dismantling of Yugoslavia and the onset of the Yugoslav Wars.
+Firstly, as a result, in 1992, the town of Titovo Užice changed its name back to simply 'Užice', perhaps to distance itself from its Partisan heritage during the wave of Serbian nationalism that swept across the country during the early 1990s.
+Secondly, sources relate that during this same period, the Kadinjača memorial complex began to fall into a state of disuse and neglect.
+It was not until 2012 that the site was fully rehabilitated.
+As of present-say, the spomenik complex at Kadinjača continues to be well maintained, with many thousands of visitors a year still come to visit this site (though not as many as during the height of the Yugoslav-era), while many annual commemorative events are still regularly held here.
 In addition, there are future plans to include further memorial elements, as well as plans to renovate the museum and the monument's lighting systems.
 Some of this work may be carried out at some point during 2020-2025, during the time which a new motorway tunnel will be built underneath Kadinjača mountain.
 One indication that the monument is still widely honored and positively recognized across Serbia is the country's post office releasing a Kadinjača commemorative stamp in 2016.

 Photo 7: Artwork by New Mexico artist Frol Boundin